RobThree/ProjectCharger/README.md

 ## Description

-I have ordered 12 (ultra) cheap USB chargers from AliExpress.
-I will be testing these to see if they:
+I ordered 21 (ultra) cheap USB chargers from AliExpress and will test them to see if they:

 * can provide the power they claim to be able to deliver
 * are safe to use (will they catch on fire 🔥 or even explode 💥)?